AmirAbaskohi/ACM-Summer-School-2021-AI/README.md

-# ACM-Summer School 2021 AI
+# ACM Summer School 2021 AI

-This repository is for AI course materials in ACM Summer School 2021.
+This repository is for AI course materials in University of Tehran ACM branch Summer School 2021.

 ## Course syllabus